chrisant996/clink-gizmos/README.md

 [vscode_shell_integration.lua](vscode_shell_integration.lua) | Automatically enables shell integration for VSCode embedded terminal windows.
 [z_dir_popup.lua](z_dir_popup.lua) | If you use [z.lua](https://github.com/skywind3000/z.lua) then this provides a popup listing of directories from z.
 See usage information in the script file for details.

-## Setting up FZF
+# Setting up FZF

+Clink-gizmos includes clink-fzf, which provides optional integration with the [FZF](https://github.com/junegunn/fzf) fuzzy finder tool for filtering completions, directories, history, etc.

-Refer to the README at [clink-fzf](https://github.com/chrisant996/clink-fzf).
+To set up FZF integration, refer to the README at [clink-fzf](https://github.com/chrisant996/clink-fzf).

-You can have file icons in fzf completion lists, if you use Clink v1.6.5 or newer and [DirX](https://github.com/chrisant996/dirx) v0.9 or newer and configure a few FZF environment variables.
+You can also include file icons in fzf completion lists, if you use Clink v1.6.5 or newer and [DirX](https://github.com/chrisant996/dirx) v0.9 or newer and configure a few FZF environment variables.
 See [Icons in FZF](https://github.com/chrisant996/clink-fzf/#icons-in-fzf) for details.

+<a name="matchicons"></a>

+# Setting up Icons in File Completions

+If you're using a [Nerd Font](https://nerdfonts.com), then you can run `clink set matchicons.enable true` to enable showing file icons for file and directory completions.
+And some other kinds of completions may also add icons (for example the git completions in [clink-completions](https://github.com/vladimir-kotikov/clink-completions) can show icons for git branches and git tags, etc).

+If you're not using a Nerd Font yet, consider checking out some of the available fonts.
+Here are a few especially nice ones for shell windows or file editors:
+-

 # Rough Prototype Features